-- Point 10: Further, in such heavily random systems, it’s difficult to know exactly where strategy starts and where gambling begins.
+- Point 10: In such heavily random systems, it’s difficult to know exactly where strategy starts and where gambling begins.
 Feedback from a highly random game is unreliable.

-- Point 11: It is true that most players probably won’t get to a point with most games where the system breaks down into pure gambling.
+- Point 11: Depending on the game, some players won’t get to a point with most games where the system breaks down into pure gambling.
 However, some will.

-- Point 13: Plenty of popular, well-liked games exist with no randomness at all (not counting the unavoidable things such as “who starts the game” with Chess).
+- Point 13: Plenty of popular, well-liked games exist with no randomness at all.
+Examples would be Outwitters, Chess, Puerto Rico, and Go.

 - Point 14: Therefore, based on points 7 through 11, and how they conflict with the value of games as defined in point 2, coupled with the existence of Point 13, leads us to the following conclusion: